Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

-We remark that besides its strong capability, the design of our policy network has many benefits.
-First, our policy network based on GNNs and MHA is agnostic to the size of instances being solved, as long as the input feature dimensions are fixed, which is achieved in our proposed bipartite graph representation.
-This allows the policy network to directly adapt to TPP instances with varying numbers of markets and products, without the need for parameter adjustment or retraining.
+We highlight several advantages of our policy network design, which contribute to its capability, scalability, and efficiency.
+First, our policy network, based on GNNs and MHA, is agnostic to the size of instances being solved, given that the input feature dimensions are fixed by use of our bipartite graph representation.
+This enables the policy network to adapt directly to TPP instances with varying numbers of markets and products, without the need of parameter adjustment or retraining.
 Second, the embedding process for the static part $U$ and the dynamic part $\pi^t$ and $d^t$ of a state can be separated, which improves the computational efficiency of the policy network.
-Specifically, the embeddings of $U$ are pre-computed only once at the initial states using the computationally intensive input embedding module and market encoder, while the computationally light decoder is executed repeatedly with varying decoding contexts that contain the dynamic information of states.
+Specifically, the embeddings of $U$ are pre-computed only once using the computationally intensive input embedding module and market encoder, while a computationally light decoder is executed repeatedly with varying decoding contexts that contain the dynamic information of states.
+This separation allows for efficient reuse of static embeddings and avoids redundant computations.
 Moreover, the forward-propagation of our policy network based on GNNs and MHA is highly parallelizable, which further improves the computational efficiency when used for solving TPPs.